 In a previous blog post, we discussed the Top-6 challenges for Service Assurance in NFV: Scale, Vendor Compatibility, PNF Integration, Lack of Instrumentation, Lack of Unified View and Field Extensibility.

 An Orchestrator leverages abstraction to separate the service logic from the underlying device semantics.
 While it is not practical to validate all the combinations of VNF, NFVI and VIM components, the decoupling of layers minimizes interdependency among multiple vendor VNFs.
-For instance, Anuta NCX has been validated to deliver service chaining among 35 different industry leading vendors providing L2-L7 PNFs and VNFs.
+For instance, Anuta ATOM has been validated to deliver service chaining among 45 different industry-leading vendors providing L2-L7 PNFs and VNFs.

 As part of the YANG service model definition, network architect can define SLA parameters (e.g. which interfaces and metrics to monitor).
 The YANG model also includes remediation steps when the SLA parameters are not met.

 During service provisioning, Network Orchestrator validates the service model against the existing infrastructure and ensures capacity prior to provisioning the network elements.
 The Network Orchestrator generates commands and APIs for multi-vendor infrastructure as per the recommended best practices.
-Further, these commands are sent in an atomic fashion, so if any one device fails to provision, Orchestrator will roll back the configs from rest of the devices.
+Further, these commands are sent in an atomic fashion, so if anyone device fails to provision, Orchestrator will roll back the configs from the rest of the devices.

 Network Orchestrator constantly collects the SLA metrics and if any parameters are violated, it executes the remediation steps to automate corrective actions as per the YANG model.